musikele/blog-eleventy/_posts/2016/2016-08-30-my-very-personal-javascript-fatigue.md

 ### How do you write unit tests in Javascript?

-It would be great to just say, &#8220;use this!&#8221; and we're happy.
+It would be great to just say, "use this!" and we're happy.
 In Javascript there are many libraries that are competing in the same space that there is no clear winner.
 I had to choose something that was well supported, well documented and used.
 I don't know if they are the best for every scenario, but since my time is limited, I am using these because <del>they were the first result on Google </del>they worked at the first attempt.

 One library?
 NO!
 In JS, at least for browser testing, you need: